This Man Spent 25 Years Documenting Every Day of Hitler's Life

 VICE: How long did you work on this book?

-Harald Sandner: Well, I’ve worked on it on and off for twenty or twenty-five years.
+Harald Sandner: Well, I’ve worked on it on and off for 20 or 25 years.
 It wasn’t the only thing I was doing during that time, of course.
-I’ve also published four other books on different subjects in the last fifteen years.
-In the meantime, I worked on Das Itinerar—and now I’ve finally finished it.
-When I start something, I finish it—but I’m happy that at the outset, I had no idea how much work would be involved with this particular project.
+I’ve also published four other books on different subjects in the last 15 years.
+In the meantime, I worked on Das Itinerar – and now I’ve finally finished it.
+When I start something, I finish it – but I’m happy that at the outset, I had no idea how much work would be involved with this particular project.

 Where did you get the idea from?